 2. Objectives and Merits

-The overarching goal of the proposed study is to determine the role of MT geometry in the ciliary protein organization.
+The overarching goal of the proposed study is to determine the role of MT geometry in ciliary protein organization.
 While the structure of the doublet MTs has been known for years, the role of MT geometry remains unexplored.
-This is due to the challenge to actively modify the number of protofilaments in the MT lattice in vivo or in vitro.
+This is due to the challenge of actively modifying the number of protofilaments in the MT lattice in vivo or in vitro.
 To address this challenge, we will apply an interdisciplinary approach and utilize the DNA origami method to reconstitute MTs with a controlled number of protofilaments.
-By exploiting a novel biochemical assay to purify axonemal tubulin from C. reinhardtii (Orbach and Howard, 2019), we will isolate the effect of geometry from other properties that can affect MTs interaction with MIPs (PTMs or tubulin isotypes).
+By exploiting a novel biochemical assay to purify axonemal tubulin from C. reinhardtii (Orbach and Howard, 2019), we will isolate the effect of geometry from other properties that can affect MT interaction with MIPs (PTMs or tubulin isotypes).
 The proposed study includes three aims:

-Aim #1: We will develop DNA-MT hybrids by attaching a specific number of tubulin subunits to DNA origami nanostructures.
+Aim #1: We will develop DNA–MT hybrids by attaching a specific number of tubulin subunits to DNA origami nanostructures.
 The nanostructures will serve as nucleation seeds (“nanoseeds”) for reconstitution of MTs with a distinct number of protofilaments.

 Aim #2: We will build a small library of MIPs that bind to the A- and B-tubules.
-Proteins will be labeled fluorescently and their interaction with MTs with different protofilament numbers (i.e. curvatures) will be investigated using TIRF microscopy.
+Proteins will be labeled fluorescently and their interaction with MTs with different protofilament numbers (i.e., curvatures) will be investigated using TIRF microscopy.

-Aim #3: We will perform single-particle cryo-EM studies to determine the average curvature of DNA-MT hybrids.
+Aim #3: We will perform single-particle cryo-EM studies to determine the average curvature of DNA–MT hybrids.
 Additionally, we will structurally characterize the effect of the MT curvature on the interaction with MIPs.

-Expected Significance: The proposed research will advance our understanding of the mechanisms that determine ciliary organization, structure and function.
-It will enable us to examine, for the first time, the role of the MT doublet which remain an enigma for so many years.
+Expected Significance: The proposed research will advance our understanding of the mechanisms that determine ciliary organization, structure, and function.
+It will enable us to examine, for the first time, the role of the MT doublet, which has remained an enigma for so many years.

-Moreover, it will pave the way to understand pathologies that are related to the assembly of cilia, such as primary ciliary dyskinesia (PCD) in which the assembly process of the cilia is disrupted.
-We expect that our DNA-MT hybrid structure will provide a powerful platform to investigate many other open questions related to the cilia and geometry of MTs.
-For instance, the intraflagellar transport (IFT) system that moves along the A- and B-tubules in different directions (Stepanek and Pigino, 2016), mechanosensory cells that have 15-protofilament MTs and blood platelets that alter their protofilaments number upon cell activation.
+Moreover, it will pave the way to understanding pathologies that are related to the assembly of cilia, such as primary ciliary dyskinesia (PCD), in which the assembly process of the cilia is disrupted.
+We expect that our DNA–MT hybrid structure will provide a powerful platform to investigate many other open questions related to the cilia and geometry of MTs.
+For instance, the intraflagellar transport (IFT) system that moves along the A- and B-tubules in different directions (Stepanek and Pigino, 2016), mechanosensory cells that have 15-protofilament MTs, and blood platelets that alter their protofilament number upon cell activation.

-3. Detailed description of joint research
+3. Detailed Description of Joint Research

-Aim #1 Developing a DNA origami nanoseed platform to allow active control over MT assembly geometry
+Aim #1: Developing a DNA origami nanoseed platform to allow active control of MT assembly geometry